-The first step to effective consumer marketing is to make sure you really understand who your target consumers are.
+The first step is to make sure you really understand who your target consumers are.
 What are their needs and wants?
 And what motivates them?
 What does your product or service offer that appeals to them?
 The more you know about your audience, the more effectively you can target your marketing efforts.

 Keep it simple.

-When it comes to consumer marketing, less is often more.
+When it comes to consumers, less is often more.
 Don’t try to cram too much information into your marketing messages.
 Instead, focus on a single key benefit or selling point that will resonate with your target consumers.

 Make it personal.

 Your consumers are individuals, so your marketing should be tailored to them as such.
 Use personalization techniques like using customers’ names in emails or targeted content to make them feel special and valued.